electron-react-boilerplate/docs/docs/roadmap.md

 #### Migrate to Azure Pipelines

 Azure Pipelines allows concurrent builds for Windows, MacOS, and Linux.
 Rather than using Travis CI and Appveyor, Azure Pipelines will allow us to use a single CI for all platforms.
-While Travis CI does support Windows we've noticed that builds on it tend to be slow and the Windows builds tend to be very buggy.
+While Travis CI does support Windows we've noticed that builds on it tend to be slow and the Windows builds tend to be unreliable and flaky.